After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 - Gemini got me recent links fast — but the quality was hit-or-miss.
 I had to fact-check it more than once.

 Looking for writing-specific tools?
-We've also ranked the best LLMs for writing — perfect for essays, stories, or journaling.
+We've also ranked the best LLMs for writing — perfect for essays, stories, resume writing or journaling.

 What About Cost?
 Are They Free or Paid?